fahdi/connect4/README.md

 # Connect 4

-Implementation by Fahad Murtaza
+A connect4 implementation using ES6/7

+# Installation

+## Pre requisites

+* Have `compass` installed
+* Have `npm` or `yarn` installed

+## Setup

+* Run `npm install` or `yarn`

-## Info
+## Useful Info

 * This connect 4 game uses JavaScript ( ECMAScript 2015/ ECMAScript 6 spec), jQuery, HTML and CSS for development
 * [Jade](http://jade-lang.com/) is used to create an easy to modify grid for different lengths. phpStorm's file watcher was used to run jade to generate HTML everytime there is a change in HTML file.
 Make life really easy.
 * All generated files are zipped so there is no package installation needed.
 * Gruntfile has been used for sass compilation via compass framework.
 A direct sass compilation can also be done via grunt.
 I have used phpStorm as IDE which allows for easy file change monitoring i.e "File watchers".
-* [Yeoman](http://yeoman.io/) was used to initially create a file structure for quick prototyping.
 * IE Sass files were removed as cross browser compatibility is not a requirement.
 * The program has been tested with latest versions of Chrome, Firefox, Safari and Opera browsers.
-* [Bower](http://bower.io) is used just to load jquery and Jasmine for testing.
 * Babel for ECMAScript 6 to ECMAScript 5 transpiling.
 * I have left some console print statements intentionally for future testing and teaching it as example for algo-training.